Skip to main content

 pub fn builder(id: impl Into<String>, time: f64) -> DataRowBuilder

-Create a new builder for constructing a DataRow
+Create a builder for constructing one DataRow.

 §Arguments